 Gas heaters come with a different and extremely dangerous factor.
 Gas heaters will inevitably produce carbon monoxide and carbon monoxide quietly kills by poisoning your bloodstream, causing you to pass out and then die from asphyxiation.
 I’m not messing around.
 They are designed for open awnings, gazebos with masses of ventilation and not inside tents.

 Will an Electric Heater Keep a Tent Warm?

 Electric tent heaters will most definitely help keep your tent warm.
 It’s worth saying they will work better if you’re camping in a tent with a sewn in groundsheet.
 Keeping draughts to a minimum will help contain the heat a bit better.
 Canvas or polycotton tents are generally a bit better at retaining heat over the cheaper polyester ones too.

-Fan heaters like the Kampa Diddy will quickly replace the heat however, so you don’t have to worry too much about heat escaping and with it being directional, you can point it straight at those cold toes when you re-enter the tent.
+Fan heaters like the Kampa Diddy (Amazon) will quickly replace the heat however, so you don’t have to worry too much about heat escaping and with it being directional, you can point it straight at those cold toes when you re-enter the tent.

 What is the Most Energy Efficient Portable Electric Heater for Camping?

 Generally speaking the higher an appliances power rating in watts, the more it costs to run.
 This is part of the reason campsites limit each pitch to around 2000w.
 Any more and it would cost them an absolute fortune if everyone is running electric cookers, fridges, ovens, TV’s etc.